 Although most research conducted on U.S. college and university campuses is excluded from these regulations under the Fundamental Research Exclusion, university research involving specified technologies controlled under the EAR and/or ITAR, or transactions and exchanges with designated countries, individuals and entities may require SIT to obtain prior approval from the appropriate agency before allowing foreign nationals to participate in controlled research, collaborating with a foreign company and/or sharing research - verbally or in writing - with persons who are not U.S. citizens or permanent residents.
 Export control regulations affect not only research conducted on campus, but also travel and shipping items outside the U.S. Simply traveling to certain sanctioned countries could require a license from OFAC.
 OFAC sanctions prohibit transactions and the exchange of goods and services in certain countries and with designated persons and entities.
-SIT is committed to export control compliance, and the export control compliance function within the Office of Sponsored Research is staffed to advise and assist faculty in conducting activities related to research and sponsored projects.
+SIT is committed to export control compliance, and the export control compliance function within the Office of Sponsored Programs is staffed to advise and assist faculty in conducting activities related to research and sponsored projects.
 More information regarding these and other regulations that impact university activities can be found at the Department of Commerce/BIS website; the Department of State/ITAR website; and the Department of the Treasury/OFAC website.
 The Export Controls Office within the OSP will be pleased to work with you as your activities enter this complex area.

 The Office of Sponsored Programs has updated its current version of the Export Control Manual (ECM) which is on file in its offices.
 This manual lays out the Export Management and Compliance Program (EMCP) at Stevens.